Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-The average premium range for commercial truck insurance in District of Columbia is $355 to $1,420 per month per truck, which is well above the national average and consistent with the state’s premium index of 142.
+Commercial truck insurance cost in District of Columbia is shaped by local conditions and is often higher than the national average, consistent with the state’s premium index of 142.
 That pricing environment reflects local conditions rather than a single cause.
 Coverage limits and deductibles are a major driver, but claims history, location, industry or risk profile, and policy endorsements also affect what a carrier will charge.
-DC’s auto accident data shows 18,000 crashes in 2023, an uninsured driver rate of 15.6, and an average claim cost of $17,511, all of which can push underwriting scrutiny higher for trucks that spend time in congested traffic or make frequent stops.
+DC’s auto accident data shows an uninsured driver rate of 15.6, all of which can push underwriting scrutiny higher for trucks that spend time in congested traffic or make frequent stops.
 Crime conditions also matter for truck insurance cost in District of Columbia, especially motor vehicle theft, which was reported at 1,335.3 and trending upward in 2023.
 Weather exposure is another factor: high flooding risk, moderate winter storm risk, and recent disaster declarations for nor’easters, flash flooding, and severe thunderstorms can influence how carriers view physical damage coverage for trucks and cargo exposure.
 If your operation is small, the District’s 38,200 businesses and 98.6% small-business share mean many policies are written for lean fleets, but pricing can still move quickly with higher limits, lower deductibles, or extra endorsements.
 A personalized commercial truck insurance quote in District of Columbia is the only way to see how your route pattern, garaging location, and trucking profile interact with carrier appetite.

 Industries & Insurance Needs in Washington